 Pick One Idea and Give It a Home

 You don’t need 101 ideas.
-You need one, matched to what you sell, delivered in a format that keeps working after the signup.
-Choose the idea that samples your paid work, pick its format from the four above, and let the funnel around it be generated instead of assembled.
+You need one, matched to what you sell, delivered in the format that fits it.
+Choose the idea that samples your paid work, pick its format from the five above, and let the funnel around it be generated instead of assembled.
 The coaches whose lists grow steadily aren’t the ones with the cleverest freebie; they’re the ones whose free offer went live and stayed live.

 Yours can go live this week.
-Start a $1 trial and build it in one sitting, and bring the idea you’re weighing to a live Office Hours call if you want a second set of eyes on it.
+Start a $1 trial and build the funnel around it in five minutes, and bring the idea you’re weighing to a live Office Hours call if you want a second set of eyes on it.

 0 Comments